To complete this tutorial, you must work with a scenario that contains at least the following:

 Add a PS4 Supplier

-We have added Sony PS4 supplier, which will provide our DCs with the consoles and now we need to configure it within our supply chain.
+We have added Sony PS4 supplier, which will provide our distribution centers with the consoles and now we need to configure it within our supply chain.

 Configure supplier

-- Navigate to the Product Flows table and create a new flow of products from the supplier to the DCs:
+Navigate to the Product Flows table and create a new flow of products from the supplier to the distribution centers:

 - Click Add to create a new record.